 I decided on a mix of dried and fresh shiitake mushrooms.
 Mostly due to their different textures and concentration of flavors.
 Dried shiitakes are chewier and have a deep flavor.
 Fresh shiitakes come apart easily and are lighter on the flavor.
-Together, they make the sandwich more interesting to eat.
+Together, they make the vegan pulled mushroom sandwiches more interesting to eat.

-This vegan pulled sandwich recipe does take some time.
-Homemade barbecue sauce needs time to simmer and come together, but if you are patient, you’ll be rewarded.
+This does take some time to make.
+Homemade bbq sauce needs time to simmer and come together, but if you are patient, you’ll be rewarded.

 Pulled Shiitake Mushrooms with Homemade Brandy BBQ Sauce

 Brandy BBQ Sauce:

 1 inch ginger root, peeled and finely chopped

 ½ tsp smoked paprika

 ¼-⅓ cup brandy